Growing Up Disabled in Australia is published

 My real name is Astrid Edwards.
-I was diagnosed with MS in 2013, and I became a National Advocate for MS Australia in 2015.
+I was diagnosed with MS in 2013, and I became a National Advocate for MS Australia in 2015 and a Member of the Victorian Disability Advisory Council in 2019.

 I started writing this blog under the pseudonym LadywithMS because I was scared.
 I was scared of everything – changes to my health (the merest headache became a cause for alarm), the medications available, the emotional reaction of those close to me, the obvious lack of understanding by some medical professionals, and the disease itself.